MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-avoid-avoid-filter-as-filter-argument.md

 )
 ```

-We recommend you pass filter arguments as Boolean expressions, whenever possible.
+It's recommended you pass filter arguments as Boolean expressions, whenever possible.
 It's because Import model tables are in-memory column stores.
 They are explicitly optimized to efficiently filter columns in this way.

 There are, however, restrictions that apply to Boolean expressions when they're used as filter arguments.
 They: